First blog post . . .

 3/23/20262 min read

-Teaching others was always a passion.
+Teaching others was always a passion of mine.
 Teaching about finance, bank accounts and how derivative markets work helped others grow professionally and made me feel good about their growth.
 But what about my own growth?
 Finding yoga as a new passion, to enrich myself and eventually becoming a yoga teacher to enrich others and share yoga's rich lessons has been a joy the past few year in my retirement.

 This blog will feature occasional articles about what I'm learning and teaching.
 Let's all learn together!